JanDeVisser/cathode/README.md

 adjust the minimum required version on the first line of `CMakeLists.txt`.
 - `gcc` 14.2 or newer.
 Theoretically `clang` should mostly work but making the practice hasn't been done yet.
 On MacOS `gcc` 15 is available from `brew` at the time of writing.
+Fedora 43 comes with `gcc` 15, but unfortunately Ubuntu 24.04, which is the current LTS, has `gcc` 13.
+14 is available in the LTS as `gcc-14`.
 - [QBE](https://c9x.me/compile/).
-QBE is included in most Linux package managers and MacOS `brew`.
+QBE is included in Fedora's package manager and MacOS `brew`.
+At the time of writing it is in Debian Stable, but unfortunately not in Ubuntu, so you can download a `.deb` from Debian Stable.
-- Python3 for the test runner.
+- `python3` for the test runner.

 ### Building on Linux
 ```